Draym/PDF-Flex/README.md

 ### Create a template

-Extend the default Template which define the overall structure.
+Extend the default Template which defines the overall structure.

 ````kotlin
 class MyTemplate() : PdfBaseTemplate() {